-Skipping over the first icon for a moment, which we will discuss after we introduce the File Browser near the end of the chapter, click on the second icon: a slide-out menu appears that contains all of the objects available in Max (not only interface objects, reachable from the upper Toolbar).
+Let's skip for the moment the first two icons, which open the Package Manager and the File Browser respectively, and click on the third one: a slide-out menu appears that contains all of the objects available in Max (not only interface objects, reachable from the upper Toolbar).
 Objects in this menu are divided into categories and sub-categories, and a double-click on the name of an object will cause it to appear within the patch.
 Alternatively, you can also drag a name into the Patcher Window, causing an instance of the object to appear.
 (These two alternative approaches to creating objects are consistently available from the Toolbar menus.)

-The third icon enables us to locate and use audio files within a patch, the fourth, video files and the fifth, images.
+The fourth icon enables us to locate and use audio files within a patch, the fifth, video files and the sixth, images.
 Note that to be visible in these menus, a file must be found in Max' File Search Path, which we will revisit later.
 As long as you are here, try, with the padlock icon open, dragging some files from the audio menu into the patching area and observe what happens; we will revisit this menu in Section 1.5.
-The sixth icon, shown as a paper clip, enables us to access Snippets, which are reusable fragments of code captured using the lower
+The seventh icon, shown as a paper clip, enables us to access Snippets, which are reusable fragments of code captured using the lower

 Toolbar (see below).
-The seventh icon gives us access to Max for Live plug-ins, VSTs, and Audio Units that are installed on our computer.
+The eighth icon gives us access to Max for Live plug-ins, VSTs, and Audio Units that are installed on our computer.
 Just for the moment, we will ignore the remaining icons and move on.

 The Lower Toolbar contains tools used while programming Max.
 The first icon is the padlock, which, as you already know, enables us to transition from edit mode into performance mode, and vice-versa.
-We will discuss each of the other icons contained in this Toolbar at the appropriate time, and for the moment occupy ourselves with the fifth icon, which is a paper clip embellished with a plus sign that closely resembles the paper clip found in the left Toolbar.
+We will discuss each of the other icons contained in this Toolbar at the appropriate time, and for the moment occupy ourselves with the sixth icon, which is a paper clip embellished with a plus sign that closely resembles the paper clip found in the left Toolbar.
 This icon enables us to create new snippets.
-To understand the snippet feature, open the patch file named 01 01.maxpat (fig. 1.9), put the Patcher Window into edit mode, and select the gain~ objects (the vertical faders), the ezdac~ object (the little speaker), and the [p gain to amp] object15.
+To understand the snippet feature, open the patch file named 01 01.maxpat (fig. 1.9), put the Patcher Window into edit mode, and select the gain~ objects (the vertical faders), the ezdac~ object (the little speaker), and the [p gain to amp] object 16.
 At this point, click on the paper clip icon in the lower Toolbar and a small window will appear in which we can name the snippet being saved: type "audiostart" and hit enter.
 Next, create a new patch and click on the sixth icon of the left Toolbar (the other paper clip).
 A menu will appear that, among its other entries, now contains an item called "audiostart".
 Drag this element into the Patcher Window, and you will see the snippet that you previously saved appear.
 Using this technique, it is possible to capture frequently needed pieces of code for reuse.
 As you can see, the menu already contains some pre-defined snippets for you to use; you can easily create more while you work with Max.